 One of my personal favorite reasons for the entire motivation of putting pen to paper is running a business on-the-go.
 With cloud computing, you no longer need to stick to your office desk as cloud platforms keep you mobile so you have access to your business 24/7.
 Even when on holiday, the cloud makes it possible to attend to your customers’ needs & fine tune your products.

-It enhances Collaboration
+It Enhances Collaboration

 Work sphere today is all about teamwork, and the cloud facilitates easy collaboration.
 For example, think of something such as shared calendars, so simple yet so critical to the facilitation of scheduling meetings.
 Well, I know what you’re going to say, Whoopity Doo!
 A lot of applications and email providers do that, but it is the security and the single end-to-end solution that matters.
-Shared document editors allow you to systematically process and collect data, while multi-user video conferencing tool helps meeting purposes, work goes seamlessly.
+Shared document editors allow you to systematically process and collect data, while multi-user video conferencing tool helps meeting purposes, and work goes seamlessly.
 Most of these services are cheap and sometimes free working across OS platforms such as; iOS, Windows, & Android.
 Business success is easily achieved when collaboration goes easy.

-Your files are up-to-date
+Your Files are Up-to-Date

 If your business involves heavy logistics and warehousing, which most of the retail business models do, the benefit of paperless documentation over cloud can alone give you enough bang for your buck!
 Apart from this added benefit, is that cloud storage and sharing applications sync your documents automatically whenever you make a change.
 This ensures your work is always up-to-date and that the information sharing process stays fresh for all stakeholders.
 Say goodbye to the complications of information mismatch and misunderstanding due to obsolete or outdated data.

 One of the keys to driving business growth is keeping it secure.
-As said before, there is no use of a great business idea if somebody else gets to know it and executes it better.
+As said before, there is no use in a great business idea if somebody else gets to know it and executes it better.
 Needless to say, security in today’s age of cyber terrorism is of indispensable value.
 A recent Nielson report yielded a mind-boggling statistic.
 Close to 77 percent of the companies that use cloud computing have never been struck by a cyber threat.
 Why would one ever want to be in the other 23 percent?
 Storing data on your own server is not as safe as keeping them in the cloud.
 Security is a value added service offer by cloud service providers, your data would not leak to a third party.
-A good cloud storage company has effective secure measures against hacking, data loss etc. Your business grows all the way.
+A good cloud storage company has effective secure measures against hacking, data loss, etc. Your business grows all the way.

 Clearly, cloud computing is a resource that can make or break businesses.
-Such is the magnitude of impact that a simple decision of subscription to the cloud can add value to various fronts of the bottom-line of the company.
+Such is the magnitude of impact that a simple decision to subscribe to the cloud can add value to various fronts of the bottom-line of the company.
 Yes!
 It is true that subscribing to a cloud service can effectively contribute to your business growth by making all growth infrastructures available to you at a more affordable and conveniently rate.